 ‘Indoor’ ZOOM Meetings

-In the meantime, Pam Darby has put together a series of virtual talks via ZOOM.
-A link to all ZOOM meetings will be circulated to all Members who have supplied their e-mail addresses to our Membership Secretary, Graham Fisher or Secretary, Sue Graham.
+Pam Darby has put together a series of virtual talks via ZOOM.
+A link to these ZOOM meetings will be circulated to all Members who have supplied their e-mail addresses to our Membership Secretary, Graham Fisher: firstname.lastname@example.org or Secretary, Sue Graham: email@example.com.
 Non-members are also welcome.

 From September to April, the Club holds monthly meetings on the second Saturday at Quorn Church Room (map below).
 There is parking for about 11 cars at the Church Room.
 Otherwise there is car parking along Church Lane and in the main Quorn car park off nearby Station Road.
 Meetings begin at 7:30pm. and finish about 9:30 pm.
 Meetings include talks by visiting speakers and our own members as well as exhibitions and presentations highlighting the natural history year.
 Visitors are welcome for whom there is a charge of £2.50 which will include refreshments.
 Members will be charged £2.00.